zhichzhang/heatmap-analyzer-plotter/README.md

 ## Intro

-This project visualizes collected player behavior data from Excel files into corresponding time-cost heatmaps, overlaid on level background images, using Seaborn and Matplotlib.
+This project visualizes player behavior data—collected from our team-developed game [BroCapsule](https://github.com/CSCI-526/main-team404)—by converting Excel files into time-cost heatmaps overlaid on level background images, using Seaborn and Matplotlib.

 The tool supports three analysis modes: